 Providing access – the transport network

-Alongside the long-term planning work for the transport network, Tauranga City Council and Waka Kotahi have identified a package of initial improvements to enable the first stages of housing development within Tauriko West, support continued industrial development of Tauriko Business Estate, and improve safety at the existing SH29/Belk Road and SH29/Cambridge Road intersections.
+Alongside the long-term planning , Tauranga City Council and Waka Kotahi have approved a package of short-term transport improvements, known as the Enabling Works.
+These works will enable construction of the first 2000 homes within Tauriko West, support continued development of Tauriko Business Estate, and improve safety and access to public transport, walking and cycling.

 Subject to detailed design, land acquisition, and statutory approvals, construction of the enabling works is expected to commence in 2023 and take 18-24 months to complete.

 In May and June 2021, we asked for feedback on the proposals for the new community at Tauriko West and improvements to the transport network.
 We are also engaging with tangata whenua, stakeholders, landowners and key interest groups, businesses, and organisations in the area.